DinoHub-SubT/dsta_deploy/operations/deploy/azurebooks/README.md

         # Get the vpn client, this will output a https link, please remember it!
         #   - the 'vnet gateway name' is: [resource_name_prefix]-vnet-gateway
-        #   - where the 'resource_name_prefix' was set in the 'subt/main.tf' in the previous steps
+        #   - where the 'resource_name_prefix' was set in the '~/.terraform_flags.bashrc' in the previous steps
-        #   - an example would be: USERNAME-example-vnet-gateway
+        #   - an example would be: USERNAME-vnet-gateway
         az network vnet-gateway vpn-client generate --name [vnet gateway name] --processor-architecture x86 --resource-group SubT

         # download the client (without brackets)